 Possibility in the world of Metaverse is only limited by imagination.
 If you can imagine it, you can create it in the Metaverse.
-Metaverse is a giant leap forward on the internet.
-While you can currently browse on the internet or use social media, you can probably “live” in Metaverse to a degree.
+It is a giant leap forward on the internet.
+While you can currently browse on the internet or use social media, you can probably “live” in it to a degree.

 The Metaverse will open doors to unlimited possibilities just like electricity or mobile phone internet.
 Metaverse would not only be user centric but could also be the largest workplace.

 Here are some of the major changes that Metaverse is expected to bring.

 Metaverse is supposed to connect everyone.
 A whole generation will just connect to a new virtual universe where they can be anyone, go anywhere, do anything.
 It will change how we interact with our friends’ families and colleagues.